Netflix/cachemover/README.md

 # Cachemover
 ----------
 Memcached servers in a cloud environment also undergo hardware degradation, maintenance downtime, etc. This project provides the ability to dump memcached data (all KV pairs) to disk, and populate a memcached process on a different server.

+This is used as part of the EVCache project at Netflix, for cluster maintenance and scaling.
+Read more about how its used in this technical article (TODO: Add Medium link).

 It has 2 components:
 1. Cache dumper
 2. Cache populator (Under development.
 Refer [docs/dump-format-V0.md](./docs/dump-format-V0.md) for the disk format to write your own)

+The dumper component of this project can be configured using the options below to point to a memcached process that's running (using the `ip` and `port` configs), and dumps its data to `output_dir`.

+With the populator process (*still under development*), it can be used to read the data files from disk and re-populate another memcached process.

 Refer [this document](./docs/architecture.md) for a High Level Architecture breakdown.